More "Senior" (F1)

 Andrew remembers with awe watching his father "muscling that big car round

-the track", just like he had done in the good old days.
+the track", just like he had done in the old days.
 Photo taken at the Ipswich track's 50th anniversary meeting.
 The car is now

 in private hands near Derby.